sjkneisler/agentic-ai-workshop/memory-bank/productContext.md

 - **Clarity:** The agent's flow and the code for each module should be understandable, demonstrating a clear research pattern.
 - **Extensibility:** Users should feel empowered to modify node behavior (e.g., prompts via config), add tools, or integrate other components (like the existing RAG).
 - **Graceful Failure:** The agent should provide clear error messages if required configurations or dependencies are missing.
-- **Transparency:** Verbose mode should allow users to follow the decision-making and data flow through the graph nodes.
+- **Transparency:** Verbose mode allows users to follow the decision-making and data flow through graph nodes.
+The new prompt logging feature (configurable in `config.yaml`) provides even deeper insight by saving LLM interactions to a local file for detailed analysis and debugging.